karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ### 4. Errors & retries

-Whenever an error occurs during proxying, Kong will use the underlying Nginx [retries][ngx-http-proxy-retries] mechanism to pass the request on to the next upstream.
+Whenever an error occurs during proxying, Qordoba will use the underlying Nginx [retries][ngx-http-proxy-retries] mechanism to pass the request on to the next upstream.